mt-ag/apex-tutorial/README.md

-# Tutorials by MT - IT Solutions for different APEX Versions #
+# APEX 22.2 Tutorial by MT - IT Solutions #